thegeekyb0y/sklearn-cheat/README.md

 model = LinearRegression()
 model.fit(X_train, y_train)
 ```
+### Ridge
-- **Ridge**: Ridge regression is a type of linear regression that includes a regularization term to prevent overfitting.
+Ridge regression is a type of linear regression that includes a regularization term to prevent overfitting.
 It is particularly useful when dealing with multicollinearity among features.
 ```python
 from sklearn.linear_model import Ridge from sklearn.model_selection import train_test_split